Taifun (rocket): Design and development

 The Taifun proposal was developed by a small team at Peenemünde and its manufacturing arm (the Electromechanische Werke in Karlshagen).
 Their design was a 1.93 m long, spin stabilized unguided rocket with four small fins at the base.
 The rockets were fired from either a 30 or 50 barrel launcher mounted on an adapted 88 mm gun mounting.

 The rocket was driven by a liquid fueled engine.
-The liquid propellant used was hypergolic mixture consisting of an Oxidizer and a Fuel.
-Salbei (Red Fuming Nitric Acid) oxidizer was mixed with a Visol (Viynl Ether) based fuel (some sources give the fuel as Tonka 250 or Dibutyl Ether).
+The liquid propellant used was a hypergolic mixture consisting of an Oxidizer and a Fuel.
+Salbei (Red Fuming Nitric Acid) oxidizer was mixed with a Visol (Vinyl Ether) based fuel (some sources give the fuel as Tonka 250 or Dibutyl Ether).
 The fuel and oxidizer were fed into the combustion chamber under pressure.
 The pressure was provided by small cordite charges fired into the fuel tanks, in the process bursting a pair of thin diaphragms to allow the fuel and oxidizer to flow into the combustion chamber, propelling the rocket.

 A solid propellant version of the Taifun, called the Wirbelsturm (German for "Tornado"), was designed in parallel with the liquid fueled models but was not put into production.
 Post war, the unbuilt solid propellant version was used as the basis of design for the Soviet R-103 and R-110 unguided surface-to-air rockets.

 The Taifun's nose was fitted with a contact fuze.
 One of the two contact fuze designs, developed by Mende Radio of Dresden, used a condenser, charged by the ionization of the exhaust gas stream, discharging through a tube in rocket's nose, the other, developed by Rheinmetall-Borsig used a conventional impact fuze design.
 A timed self destruct fuze was fitted to the rear of the Taifun to destroy the rocket if it failed to hit a target.
 The Taifun's developers believed contact fuzes were superior to time fuzes against large bombers flying in formation (a view widely held among German flak specialists).

 Production began in January 1945.
 More than 600 of an initial batch of 10,000 were completed by VE day.
 No Taifun rockets were deployed operationally.